Some background - Why PSY was developed:

 PSY is very easy to use for planned or post hoc analyses of single-factor designs (with or without repeated measures) and for two-factor designs with one between-subjects and one within-subjects factor.
 It can be used for the analysis of more complex factorial designs, but it is a little less user-friendly when simultaneous confidence intervals are required from complex designs.
 PSY can accept user-supplied critical constants for the purpose of confidence interval construction, so advanced users can control familywise error rates for non-standard analyses.
 PSY can also supply standard or Bonferroni-adjusted critical values from t, F, GCR (greatest characteristic root) and SMR (studentized maximum root) distributions.
 Examples of PSY analyses of data from various designs may be found in Bird (2004).

-Those who wish to use PSY to carry out tests or construct confidence intervals based on the SMR approach to the analysis of product interaction contrasts (Boik, 1993) may be interested in downloading an SPSS macro that calculates SMR statistics in analyses including more general product contrasts.
-You can download the macro as a text file or an SPSS syntax file.
+Those who wish to use PSY to carry out tests or construct confidence intervals based on the SMR approach to the analysis of product interaction contrasts (Bird & Hadzi-Pavlovic, 2005; Boik, 1993) may be interested in downloading an SPSS macro that calculates SMR statistics in analyses including more general product contrasts.

-To run PSY, you need Windows 95 (or later).
+To run PSY, you need a Windows based computer.
 Click here to download PSY.

 Before running PSY, consult the ReadMe document.
-Please send feedback to Kevin Bird.
+Please send feedback to email@example.com.

 Bird, K.D.
 (2004).
 Analysis of variance via confidence intervals.
 London: Sage Publications.